resource-watch/rw_metadata/README.md

-# Resource Watch Adapter CSV
+# Resource Watch Metadata Microservice

 This repository is the microservice that implements the csv adapter